Wed, 01/25/2017 - 6:30pm - 8:00pm

 Join WXXI and Al Sigl Community Agencies for a FREE pre-screening of Gabe – part of Dialogue on Disability special programming.

 Dialogue on Disability, WXXI’s annual initiative with Al Sigl Community of Agencies, kicks off Monday, January 23 with a week of special programming designed to stimulate dialogue about people of all abilities and motivate us to be a more inclusive community.
-The centerpiece of the week is a FREE pre-screening of Gabe on Wednesday, January 25 at 6:30 p.m. at the Little Theatre (240 East Ave.).
+The centerpiece of the week is a FREE pre-screening of Gabe on Wednesday, January 25 at 6:30 p.m. at the Little Theatre (240 East Ave.) in theater 5.
 The documentary tells the story of a boy diagnosed with Duchenne's muscular dystrophy, who made it his life goal to get a college degree.
 The film will be followed by a panel discussion and Skype with director Luke Terrell.

 The film synopsis: